randallcampher/RainbowRetail/README.md

-# E-commerce Performance Analysis and Strategic Recommendations (2018-2022)
+# Performance Analysis and Strategic Recommendations (2018-2022)
 **Compiled by**: Randall Campher

 ---